 Regardless of the situation, every divorce will have roadblocks you’ll have to navigate around.
-The scenario may feel challenging, as if you’re always having to strategize your next move.
+The scenario may feel challenging as if you’re always strategizing your next move.
 This raises the question – does it matter who files for dissolution first?

-Bineham & Gillen has a team of family lawyers here in the San Antonio area that are ready to help with your next legal issue.
-Regardless of the personal situation, you can trust our professionals to guide you through the litigation process.
+Bineham & Gillen has a team of family lawyers here in the San Antonio area that is ready to help with your next legal issue.
+No matter your personal situation, you can trust our professionals to guide you through the litigation process.
 Keep reading to learn the pros and cons of filing for divorce first and what to do if you’re the party being served.

 Does It Matter Who Files First In A Divorce?